Towards the Detection of Diffusion Model Deepfakes

-\paragraph{Mandelli~et~al.~ \cite{mandelliDetectingGANgeneratedImages2022}} Unlike the other two methods, this work uses an ensemble of five orthogonal \acp{CNN} to detect fake images not seen during training.
+\paragraph{Mandelli2022~ \cite{mandelliDetectingGANgeneratedImages2022}} Unlike the other two methods, this work uses an ensemble of five orthogonal \acp{CNN} to detect fake images not seen during training.
 All \acp{CNN} are based on the EfficientNet-B4 model \cite{tanEfficientNetRethinkingModel2019} but are trained on different datasets.
 Dataset orthogonality refers to images having different content, different processing (e.g., JPEG compression), or being generated by different \acp{GAN}.
 They argue that by having different datasets, each \ac{CNN} learns to detect different characteristics of real and generated images, improving the overall performance and generalization ability.
 For each \ac{CNN}, a score is computed for $\approx$ 200 random patches extracted from the image.
 These scores are combined using a novel patch aggregation strategy which assumes that an image is fake if at least one patch is classified as being fake.
 Finally, the output score is computed by averaging the individual scores of all five \acp{CNN}.
-It should be noted that, besides several \acp{GAN}, the training dataset also includes samples generated by Song~et~al.~\cite{songScoreBasedGenerativeModeling2022}, a score-based model.
+It should be noted that, besides several \acp{GAN}, the training dataset also includes samples generated by a score-based model~\cite{songScorebasedGenerativeModeling2022}.

-\subsection{Detection Results For Fine-Tuned Classifiers}
+\subsection{Detection Results for Fine-Tuned Classifiers}

-We repeat the experiment described in Section~\ref{sec:scratch} but fine-tune each classifier instead of training it from scratch, the results are shown in Figure~\ref{fig:finetuned}.
-For most constellations of training and test data, the results are similar compared to the experiments in Section~\ref{sec:scratch}, with a tendency towards worse scores for the models trained from scratch.
+We repeat the experiment used to generated Figure~\ref{fig:scratch} but fine-tune each classifier instead of re-training it.
+The results are shown in Figure~\ref{fig:finetuned}.
+For most constellations of training and test data, the results are similar compared to those in Figure~\ref{fig:scratch}.
+We suspect that during fine-tuning the existing knowledge is mostly ``overwritten''.